Glanceyes/Glanceyes.github.io/_projects/kuvis.md

 ![kuvis](https://vip2.loli.io/2023/09/01/4mpxRGOMdWaHASr.png)

-In the evolving landscape of artificial intelligence and deep learning, tools that simplify the modeling process are in high demand.
+In the evolving trend of artificial intelligence and deep learning, tools that simplify the modeling process are in high demand.
 This project delves into the creation of a pioneering web application designed to enable AI modeling through visual programming.
 By harnessing the power of cloud technology, this application provides users with universal access and adaptability, establishing a new paradigm in AI model design.

 <br/>

 ## Introduction

 The world of AI modeling has often been constrained by the intricacies of code-based design.
-To bridge this gap, the project embarked on developing a web application that enables visual programming, allowing even those unfamiliar with traditional coding to design complex AI models.
+To bridge this gap, the project has an goal of developing a web application that enables visual programming, allowing even those unfamiliar with traditional coding to design complex AI models.

 <br/>